noahnwu/IDHwtGBMIdentification/README.md

 # MODELS FOR IDENTIFYING IDHWT GBM AND MGMT PROMOTER METHYLATION FROM SURGICAL PATHOLOGY DOCUMENTS

-Below is an explanation of the setup needed as well as files contained within the directory.
-Contact noah.forrest@northwestern.edu if any issues arise.
+Below is an explanation of the setup needed as well as files contained within the directory.  if any issues arise.

 # SYSTEM INFORMATION